Element84/filmdrop-aws-tf-modules/deploy.md

 - deploy_cloudfront: deploy a CloudFront distribution for this service.
 This is necessary for setting a domain alias.
 - domain_alias: the domain name to use for the STAC API server, e.g., `stac.stingray.dev.example.com`
+- authorized_s3_arns: S3 ARNs for buckets that the tiler should be granted access.
+  This is commonly used to give access to public requester pays buckets.

 ### Tiler Configuration